javierriveracastro/betteroll-swade/docs/Global-Actions.md

 })
 ```

-It's recommended to add a conditional check to `game.brsw.add_actions` to prevent an error if Better Rolls is not activated.
+It's recommended to add a conditional check to `game.brsw.add_actions` to prevent an error if the Better Rolls module is not activated.

 ```js
 if (game.modules.get("betterrolls-swade2")?.active) {